peteroupc/peteroupc.github.io/colorgen.md

 There are many **RGB color spaces**, not just one, and they generally differ in their red, green, blue, and white points and in their color component transfer functions (_"transfer functions"_):

-- **Red, green, blue, and white points.** These are what a given RGB color space considers "red", "green", "blue", and "white".
-(The first three are commonly called "primaries".)
+- **Red, green, blue, and white points.** These are what a given RGB color space considers "red", "green", "blue", and "white", that is, what that space associates with the RGB colors (1, 0, 0), (0, 1, 0), (0, 0, 1), and (1, 1, 1), respectively.
+(The first three points are commonly called "primaries".)
 Each of these points need not be an actual color (this is illustrated by the [**ACES2065-1 color space**](http://www.oscars.org/science-technology/sci-tech-projects/aces), for example).
 Examples of "primaries" are Rec.
 601 (NTSC), Rec.
 709, and DCI-P3.
 Examples of white points are the D50/2 and D65/2 white points.

 - **"Transfer function".** This is a function used to convert, component by component, a so-called **_linear RGB_** color to an **_encoded RGB_ (_R&prime;G&prime;B&prime;_)** color in the same color space.
 Examples include the sRGB transfer function given [**later**](#sRGB); _gamma_ functions such as _c_<sup>1/_&gamma;_</sup>, where _c_ is the red, green, or blue component and _&gamma;_ is a positive number; and the PQ and HLG functions.